 Superfoods take it to the next step, helping optimize your body’s ability to function by supplying a megadose of nutrients.

-Include a few servings of these foods into your day paired with a balanced diet and regular physical activity and you’re bound to feel better than ever.
+Include a few servings of the ingredients on the superfoods list into your day paired with a balanced diet and regular physical activity and you’re bound to feel better than ever.

 - Broccoli Rabe